AcevedoR/outplant-admin-electron-poc/README.md

 I don't know what half of the confs are doing, there is probably a lot of things to fix and clean, but at least it works..

 ## Running
+you need to manually change your Chain folders at packages/main/src/index.ts:97
 ```
 npm install
 npm run watch